-- Expressing judgment even when high-risk behaviors on the part of the victim (e.g., intoxication) were involved. - Asking for extraneous details that may interrogate. ("Why did you go alone with him?") - × Pressuring the student to file a police report.
+- Expressing judgment even when high-risk behaviors on the part of the victim (e.g., intoxication) were involved. - Asking for extraneous details that may interrogate. ("Why did you go alone with him?") - x Pressuring the student to file a police report.

-RESPONDING TO VICTIMS OF VIOLENCE THE VICTIM OF A HATE INCIDENT
+THE VICTIM OF A HATE INCIDENT